Build a Solid Video Marketing Strategy That Boosts Your ROI

 In the end, your video marketing strategy should be focused on helping your audience.
 Though its end result is to sell a product, your video marketing strategy should never be based primarily on “selling your SaaS software.”

 So, be obsessed with quality, not quantity, as Sophie Elizabeth Smith, a content marketing author at Digital Marketing Institute, puts it: “…This is the content that gets shared and remembered.”

+It might sound easy in theory but in practice could take quite a bit of time.
 This video from Neil Patel also contains some good insights into video marketing campaigns for awareness in particular: